Allen leads comeback, Louisiana Tech beats UAB 37-34 in 2OT

 RUSTON, La.
 (AP) — Aaron Allen threw a pair of fourth-quarter touchdown passes, Jacob Barnes made a 35-yard field goal in the second overtime and Louisiana Tech beat UAB 37-34 on Saturday night.

 UAB (4-3, 2-1 Conference USA) led 31-17 at the end of the third quarter.
-Allen threw a 24-yard touchdown pass to Jawaun Johnson to open the fourth, and a 24-yard score to Adrian Hardy with 10 seconds left to force overtime.
+Allen threw a 30-yard touchdown pass to Jawaun Johnson to open the fourth, and a 24-yard score to Adrian Hardy with 10 seconds left to force overtime.

 The teams traded field goals in the first overtime.
 Bee Jay Williamson, who also had two interceptions for Louisiana Tech (4-3, 3-2), forced a Spencer Brown fumble in the second OT that set up Barnes’ game-winning kick.